ezl/wodeveryday.com/README.md

 - Ensure that you have python 3.7+ installed by running `python --version`
 - Ensure that you have pip installed by running `pip --version`
 - From that folder run the command `pip install -r requirements.txt`
+- run `python manage.py migrate`
+- run `python manage.py loaddata fixtures` As Eric if you need the `fixtures.yaml` file.
-- Then from the same folder run the command `python manage.py runserver 127.0.0.1:8000` (or `python3 manage.py runserver 127.0.0.1:8000` if you have an earlier version of python)
+- Then from the same folder run the command `python manage.py runserver 127.0.0.1:8000`
-- If your system has something else running at the `127.0.0.1:8000` address then you can run it at a different address; however, you will need to change the `BACKEND_URL` variable on the frontends copy of the `.env` file to match that different address
-- This should start the development server
+- This should start the development server so that it can be accessed by the frontend, which you'll build and run in the next step.